-- Start with prayer and Dwelling in the Word to help us focus on God and each other - Agree the question to focus on e.g. What gives our church life?
-What should we focus on? - Pool everyone's thoughts (but not discussing them at this stage) - → What information or thinking do we have already that will help us answer this question?
-Where is God in all this? - Have an open conversation. - Reflect together on what we've heard. - Agree how we will now move forwards in terms of action.
+- Start with prayer and Dwelling in the Word to help us focus on God and each other - What is the question we are asking ourselves?
+E.g. What gives our church life?
+What should we focus on? - Pool our thoughts (but not discussing them at this stage) - → What information or thinking do we have already that will help us answer this question?
+Where is God in all this? - Reflect on what we've heard so far it will help to have made notes and for someone to reflect back - Prayerfully discuss what we have heard and what that seems to be saying to us. - Prayerfully decide our collective answer to the question a next step.